NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement

 3. Actin refers to a thin contractile protein present in the light band, and is known as the I-band.
 On the other hand, myosin is a thick contractile protein present in the dark band and is known as the A-band.

-4. An elastic fibre called the Z line bisects each I-band.
+4. An elastic fiber called the Z line bisects each I-band.
 To this z-line, the thin filament is firmly anchored.
 The central part of the thick filament that is not overlapped by the thin filament is known as the H-zone.

 5. During muscle contraction, the myosin heads or cross-bridges come in close contact with the thin filaments, causing the thin filaments to be pulled towards the middle of the sarcomere.
 The Z line attached to the actin filaments is also pulled, leading to the shortening of the sarcomere.
 Hence, the length of the band remains constant as its original length, and the I-band shortens and the H-zone disappears.